visit/citybreak-online-doc/_includes/tracking.md

 # Tracking

-DOCS IN PROGRESS
+Citybreak online support the basic google tracking and has a few custom build options that can be used.

 ## Booking tracking id

-The booking tracking feature is a simple way for a client to track whether or not certain reservations were referred to by a tracking key or not
+The booking tracking feature is a simple way for a client to track whether or not certain bookings were referred to by a tracking key or not.

 A tracking key is a text string which could be any value, it could be provided through a direct link or within a widget.